HITECHCRIME/HC_SG51_Colorized_World/README.md

-till both our souls are through just to grasp the heart of ice, melting thrice feel the warmth, calm of my tribe's might sometimes it's the ashes that remain (in your soul) when you notice
+till both our souls are through just to grasp the heart of ice, melting thrice feel the vibe warmth, calm of my tribe's might sometimes it's the ashes that remain (in your soul) when you notice